 Nielsen Homescan Canada is one of many market research panels out there.
 Other paid survey sites you can use to earn some passive income include:

-In summary, if you want to join Nielsen Homescan Panel (Canada), Click here.
+If you want to join the Nielsen Homescan Panel, Click here.

 Nielsen Homescan Canada